Monokote

-MonoKote is also a type of fireproofing material, which is either gypsum- or cement-based and is spray-applied.
+Unrelated to the model aircraft material, MonoKote is also a type of fireproofing material, which is either gypsum- or cement-based and is spray-applied.
 The name MONOKOTE is the subject of global trademark registrations owned by GCP Applied Technologies Inc., a Delaware Corporation formed from the Grace Construction Products and Packaging businesses that were spun off from W. R. Grace & Co. in February 2016 (e.g., US Registration No. 1,468,327; Canadian Registration No. 858389; and other international registrations).

+On January 10, 2018, it was announced that parent company Hobbico had filed for Chapter 11 bankruptcy protection.
+In June 2018, it was announced that Hobbico had filed for Chapter 7 bankruptcy and went into liquidation.